Unveiling the Housing Landscape

 Cons:

-- Financial Commitment: The upfront costs of purchasing a home can be substantial, including a down payment, closing costs, and ongoing mortgage payments.
+- Maintenance Costs: Homeowners are responsible for maintenance and repairs, which can be costly.- Financial Commitment: The upfront costs of purchasing a home can be substantial, including a down payment, closing costs, and ongoing mortgage payments.

 - Less Flexibility: Selling a house can be time-consuming and may require a relocation commitment.